jahanzaibmir/Blizzard-OS/README.md

 #  Important

-To Build on Windows system, You must use MSYS2 UCRT64 shell
+To Build on Windows system: You must use MSYS2 MSYS shell only (not MINGW or UCERT64)

+Linux: Works out of the Box

 # Requirements